-The kitchen is a very “high use” area of the home: It’s where we cook, eat and socialize on a daily basis; in some homes, the kitchen also serves as a laundry area.
-According to data from Statistica, Americans devote six hours to cooking every week and they typically spend another six hours cleaning.
+The kitchen is a very “high-use” area of the home: It’s where we cook, eat, and socialize daily; in some homes, the kitchen also serves as a laundry area.
+According to data from Statistica, Americans devote six hours every week to cooking and another six hours to cleaning the kitchen.
 Over the course of the average lifetime, that amounts to approximately six years spent working in the kitchen.

-At DeluxeMaid, our team of Indianapolis cleaning professionals can organize your space for you if you would prefer to relax and let us do the dirty work.
+At DeluxeMaid, our team of cleaning professionals can organize your space for you if you would prefer to relax and let us do the dirty work.
 To prevent these kitchen organization disasters, you’ll need to develop a consistent, effective, storage system that makes staying tidy simple — starting with your kitchen drawers.
-If you also need help with your fridge, check out our guide on keeping your fridge clean.
+Try these easy organization hacks!

-Most of us have a few chipped mugs, cracked glasses and warped utensils lying around the kitchen – not to mention small appliances that we haven’t used in literally years.
+Most of us have chipped mugs, cracked glasses, and warped utensils lying around the kitchen – not to mention small appliances that we haven’t used in years.
 (Remember the bread maker fad of the 1990s?)
-Clearing out broken and disused items before you start organizing can free up a lot of space around your kitchen, thereby allowing you to move items that don’t really belong in your drawers to a more appropriate location.
+Decluttering broken and disused items before you start organizing can free up a lot of space around your kitchen, thereby allowing you to move items that don’t belong in your drawers to a more appropriate location.
 Ideally, your kitchen drawers should be used to store items you need for cooking and washing up, not miscellaneous things like paper plates, takeout flyers, or plastic containers.

 Storing similar items together creates a logical, easy-to-remember organization scheme.
-For example, your eating utensils should all be stored in one drawer, along with related items like can and bottle openers and vegetable peelers.
-Another drawer should contain dish washing supplies, like rubber gloves and dish towels; another might hold plastic wrap, tinfoil and parchment paper and so on.
+For example, your eating utensils should all be stored in one drawer, along with related items like cans and bottle openers and vegetable peelers.
+Another drawer should contain dishwashing supplies, like rubber gloves and dish towels; another might hold plastic wrap, tinfoil, parchment paper and so on.

-To speed up kitchen activities and make it easier to put things away, place the items you use most often in your top drawers and work down from there.
-A common organization scheme is to keep eating utensils in the top drawer, larger utensils, scissors and other tools in the second drawer, oven mitts and towels in the third drawer, plastic wrap, foil, ziplock bags and closures (e.g. elastics and twist ties) in the fourth and little-used items like candles and batteries in the bottom drawer.
-But, it’s important to remember that every family’s needs are different.
-If you have a toddler, for instance, you’ll want to put potentially dangerous items like matches and candles up high.
-Alternately, if you take medication, putting it in the top drawer near your utensils may be a useful way to make sure you don’t forget a dose.
-Ultimately, your drawer layout should reflect your individual priorities.
+To speed up kitchen activities and make it easier to put things away, place the items you often use in your top drawers and work down from there.
+A common organization scheme is to keep eating utensils in the top drawer, larger utensils, scissors, and other tools in the second drawer, oven mitts and towels in the third drawer, plastic wrap, foil, ziplock bags and closures (e.g. elastics and twist ties) in the fourth and little-used items like candles and batteries in the bottom drawer.
+But, it’s important to remember that every family’s needs differ.
+For instance, if you have a toddler, you’ll want to put potentially dangerous items like matches and candles up high.
+Alternately, if you take medication, putting it in the top drawer near your utensils may be a valuable way to make sure you don’t forget a dose.
+Ultimately, your drawer layout should reflect your priorities.

-Make sure everyone in your household uses the same organization scheme.
+5. Make sure everyone in your household uses the same organizational scheme.

-Even the best organization scheme is only as effective as the people who use it.
-After all, it only takes one person putting items away in the wrong places to disrupt your routine and put your family back on the slippery slope towards kitchen chaos.
+Even the best organization scheme is only as effective as those who use it.
+After all, it only takes one person putting items away in the wrong places to disrupt your routine and put your family back on the slippery slope toward kitchen chaos.

 After you’ve figured out the best possible layout for your kitchen drawers, have a “family meeting” to show everyone you live with how to use the new system.
 If you have kids, try removing items from your kitchen drawers and asking your kids to put them away in the right place.
-Practicing a few times will help them adjust to the changes you’ve made.
+Practicing a few times will help them adjust to your changes.